tigera-solutions/cc-eks-zero-trust-workshop/modules/module-1-getting-started.md

 ## Set up and configure your environment to work with AWS resources.

->At the instructor-led workshop this module can be skipped as a workspace environment will be provided.
+>This module can be skipped at the instructor-led workshop as a workspace environment will be provided.

-## Choose between local environment and Cloud9 instance
+## Choose between the local environment and the Cloud9 instance

-The simplest ways to configure your workspace environment is to either use your local environment, i.e. laptop, desktop computer, etc., or create an [AWS Cloud9 environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial.html) from which you can run all necessary commands in this workshop.
-If you're familiar with tools like `ssh client`, `git`, `jq`, `Ncat` and feel comfortable using your local shell, then go to `setp 2` in the next section.
+The simplest ways to configure your workspace environment is to use your local environment, i.e. laptop, desktop computer, etc., or create an [AWS Cloud9 environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial.html) from which you can run all necessary commands in this workshop.
+If you're familiar with tools like `ssh client`, `git`, `jq`, `Ncat` and feel comfortable using your local shell, go to `step 2` in the next section.

 ## Steps

-1. Create Cloud9 workspace environment.
+1. Create a Cloud9 workspace environment.

-    To configure a Cloud9 instance, open AWS Console and navigate to `Services` > `Developer Tools` > `Cloud9` or just search for `Cloud9`.
+    To configure a Cloud9 instance, open AWS Console and navigate to `Services` > `Developer Tools` > `Cloud9` or search for `Cloud9`.
 Create an environment in the desired region.
 You can use all the default settings when creating the environment, but consider using `t3.small` instance instead of the default `t2.micro` instance as that could be a bit slow.
-You can name it as `tigera-workspace` to quickly find it in case you have many `Cloud9` instances.
+You can name it `tigera-workspace` to quickly find it in case you have many `Cloud9` instances.
 It usually takes only a few minutes to get the Cloud9 instance running.

 2. Ensure your environment has these tools: